-Faculty and teaching staff: This first version has been created by Robert Adzija from Fanshawe College and a professor from Conestoga College to keep this material current by others updating, adapting, and resharing content.
+Faculty and teaching staff: This first version has been created by Michael Kukhta from Conestoga College and Robert Adzija from Fanshawe College to keep this material current by others updating, adapting, and resharing content.
 This OER will grow as more people contribute to it.
 We hope that you take this OER and customize it for your program and share it again.